spotfiresoftware/spotfire-quickstart/terraform/azure/README.md

 1. Prepare your launcher host
 2. Configure the target environment
-3. Review the planned changes
-4. Create the required infrastructure (with Terraform)
+3. Create the required infrastructure (with Terraform)
-5. Deploy the Spotfire software (with Ansible)
+4. Deploy the Spotfire software (with Ansible)
-6. Destroy the created environment
+5. Destroy the created environment

 ### Prepare your launcher host